Rescale platform offers several ways to transfer files to your local A workstation is a powerful computer system designed for pro... More

 Snapshots that you create are also available for later download from the Results tab.
 If you created multiple snapshots over the course of the run, each one will be listed and labeled with the date and time it was taken.

-The “scp” linux command allows you to securely copy files from the compute cluster to the local workstation while a job is currently running.
+The “scp” linux command allows you to securely copy files from the compute A computing cluster consists of a set of loosely or tightly ...
+More to the local workstation while a job is currently running.